mvdzee/Rapid_genomic_adaptation_guppies/README.md

 This repository contains various scripts that were used for population genomics analyses in
 **Title of paper**

+Raw reads were processed with a set of in-house scripts published in Fraser et al. (2020) - Improved reference genome uncovers novel sex-linked regions in the guppy (Poecilia reticulata)

 Download the scripts into a folder (FIBR_ms) with the following sub-folders:
  1. scripts (this is where the scripts go)